With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • general weakness and malaise, anxiety,

-• "Flies" before the eyes, "darkening" in the eyes,
+• “floaters” before the eyes, “darkening” in the eyes,

 • nausea,

-• direct outflow of blood from the damaged vessel.
+• direct leakage of blood from the damaged vessel.

-• Gastrointestinal bleeding: vomiting of blood, unchanged or altered ("coffee grounds"); discoloration of feces, black stools (melena).
+• Gastrointestinal bleeding: vomiting blood, unchanged or altered (“ coffee grounds); change in color of stool, black stool (melena).

-• Pulmonary hemorrhage: hemoptysis or frothy blood from the mouth and nose.
+• Pulmonary hemorrhage: coughing up blood or foaming blood from the mouth and nose.

-• Accumulation of blood in cavities (chest, abdominal, joint cavity, etc.).
-When bleeding into the abdominal cavity, the abdomen is swollen, the motor activity of the digestive tract is reduced, and pain is possible.
-With the accumulation of blood in the chest cavity, breathing weakens, the motor activity of the chest is reduced.
-When bleeding into the joint cavity, there is an increase in its volume, sharp pain, dysfunction.
+• Accumulation of blood in cavities (thoracic, abdominal, joint cavity, etc.).
+When bleeding into the abdominal cavity, the abdomen is distended, physical activity digestive tract reduced, pain is possible.
+When blood accumulates in chest cavity breathing and motor activity become weaker chest reduced.
+When there is bleeding into the joint cavity, there is an increase in its volume, severe pain, and dysfunction.

-FEATURES OF GASTROINTESTINAL BLEEDING IN PATIENTS WITH ACUTE AND CHRONIC INFECTIOUS DISEASES Anemia in children - causes and features of childhood anemia Symptoms and treatment of vegetative vascular dystonia in women
+FEATURES OF GASTROINTESTINAL BLEEDING IN PATIENTS WITH ACUTE AND CHRONIC INFECTIOUS DISEASES Anemia in children - causes and features of childhood anemia Symptoms and treatment vegetative-vascular dystonia among women

-The peculiarity of parenchymal organs is that they have a "fleshy" and abundantly supplied parenchyma.
+The peculiarity of parenchymal organs is that they have “fleshy” and abundantly supplied with blood parenchyma.
 This is due to their functional purpose - blood purification and removal of metabolic products from it.

 Parenchymal organs include:

-• liver (participates in the processing of harmful substances, taking blood through the portal vein);
+• liver (participates in the processing of harmful substances, receiving blood through the portal vein);

-• kidneys (secrete metabolic products with urine formed by them);
+• kidneys (excrete metabolic products with the urine they produce);

-• lungs (they exchange gas and release carbon dioxide into the atmosphere);
+• lungs (gas exchange and excretion occur in them carbon dioxide in atmosphere);

 • spleen (destroys spent blood cells and participates in its deposition).

-The figure shows a feature of the structure of the liver parenchyma
+The figure shows the peculiarity of the structure of the liver parenchyma

-The parenchymal organs are composed of delicate tissue and are abundantly supplied with blood.
+Parenchymal organs consist of delicate tissue and are abundantly supplied with blood.
 Even minor trauma to them can lead to internal bleeding.

 The mechanism of blood loss and changes in the body

-Bleeding is the outflow of blood from a vessel into the external environment or internal cavities of the body.
-Soaking the surrounding tissue with blood is called hemorrhage.
-A cavity formed in tissue and filled with blood is a hematoma.
+Bleeding is the flow of blood from a vessel into the external environment or internal cavities of the body.
+Blood soaking into surrounding tissue is called hemorrhage.
+A cavity formed in the tissue and filled with blood is a hematoma.

-In case of injury, rupture of a cyst or necrosis of a tumor, the wound surface begins to bleed profusely.
+In case of injury, cyst rupture or tumor necrosis, the wound surface begins to bleed profusely.
 Such bleeding will not stop on its own.
 The structural feature of the parenchyma is such that the walls of the vessels are fused with the stroma and do not collapse.

-Blood flows out of the vascular bed through the defect.
-At first, blood loss may go unnoticed, since we do not see blood, and general complaints can correspond to a large number of other diseases.
+Blood leaks from the vascular bed through the defect.
+At first, blood loss may go unnoticed, since we do not see blood, and general complaints may correspond to a large number of other diseases.
 Gradual blood loss leads to anemia.

-As a result of a decrease in erythrocytes and hemoglobin in the blood, internal organs, including the brain and heart, suffer from hypoxia.
-With profuse blood loss, hemorrhagic shock develops.
-This is a severe complication of severe bleeding, while there is a significant decrease in pressure with the subsequent development of multiple organ failure.
+As a result of a decrease in red blood cells and hemoglobin in the blood, internal organs, including the brain and heart, suffer from hypoxia.
+With excessive blood loss, hemorrhagic shock develops.
+This severe complication severe bleeding, with a significant decrease in pressure with subsequent development of multiple organ failure.
 Rapid blood loss can lead to cardiac arrest and death.

 How to suspect

-Signs of parenchymal bleeding can be erased, disguised as other diseases.
-Bleeding from the parenchyma of the liver, kidneys, lungs, spleen can have its own characteristics.
-Common symptoms are signs of acute blood loss.
-First of all, weakness, dizziness, loss of consciousness is possible.
-The skin becomes pale, cold.
-If you try to determine the pulse on the forearm, then it will be very poorly felt, the so-called "thread-like pulse".
+Signs of parenchymal bleeding can be erased and disguised as other diseases.
+Bleeding from the parenchyma of the liver, kidneys, lungs, and spleen may have its own characteristics.
+General symptoms are signs of acute blood loss.
+First of all, you will be worried about weakness, dizziness, and possible loss of consciousness.
+The skin becomes pale and cold.
+If you try to determine the pulse on the forearm, it will be very difficult to palpate, the so-called “thread-like pulse”.
 The heart will beat faster.
-Blood pressure will be reduced, and it may not be detected at all.
+Blood pressure will be reduced, and may not be detected at all.

 Features for each parenchymal organ